cebbens/antaeus/README.md

 Given that a billing process could change when and how it executes, it was designed to support both.

-The _when_ part was designed to be configurable through a new API endpoint (`/billing`) which takes appropiate parameters to configure it.
+The _when_ part was designed to be configurable through a new API endpoint (`/billing`) which takes appropriate parameters to configure it.

 The _how_ part was designed to support different implementations which can be easily hooked through a billing strategy, and configured on the new API endpoint.